What do I do with my mom’s stuff after she dies?

 If there isn’t a lot that’s worth much money, donate it.
 Find a local company you like that will pick up items for free in a truck.

-There’s a great book I like about this topic called “Let it go” by Peter Walsh and I’ve written a summary of the practical and emotional tips from the book here.
+There’s a great book on this topic called “Let it go” by Peter Walsh and I’ve written a summary of the practical and emotional tips from the book here.